The Race Equity Leadership Collective is made possible due the technical and staff support provided by Full Circle Strategies, LLC.

 If you are interested in working with the RECollective, please join our mailing list.
 We will enthusiastically share future employment opportunities as they become available.

-Manuel Soares (he/him), is the Digital Media Manager and the Movement and Capacity Building Facilitator for the RE Collective.
-He is excited to be continuing his work with the RE Collective and managing the ways the organization navigates media resources.
-He is also honored to be working closely with the fellows in the RE Collectives Ukombozi Fellowship who are the next generation of anti-racist change makers in their communitites.
-Working with the RE Collective has allowed him to continue to grow and hone in his facilitation skills surrounding anti-racism.
+Manuel Soares (he/him) is the Executive Director of the RE Collective.
+He is excited to be continuing his work with the RE Collective and managing the ways we build upon authentic relationships that transcend and destabilize oppressive systems.
+He has been with the RE Collective since late 2020, starting as an intern and growing into the Movements & Capacity Building Facilitator and Digital Media Manager, then becoming the Director of the Ukombozi Fellowship.
+With just over 6 years of anti-racist facilitation experience, he has built the muscle of leading others towards the past of collective liberation that he himself still travels each day as a lifelong practice.
+Working with the RE Collective has allowed him to continue to grow and hone in his facilitation skills surrounding anti-racism and being able to build on the curriculum to include more experiences surrounding the ways white supremacy takes hold in all of our communities.
 A journey he began in undergrad after he was trained to become a sustained dialogue facilitator.
 This training laid the foundation for his experience working with groups committed to unlearning white supremacy and actively practicing anti-racist methodologies.
-Manuel received his High school diploma and Associate Degree in May of 2018, from Timken Early College High School and Stark State College.
+Manuel received his high school diploma and associate degree in May of 2018 from Timken Early College High School and Stark State College.
 He then went on to work on his BA in Community & Justice Studies and Theater at Allegheny College in May 2021.
-While at Allegheny he was heavily involved on campus, being involved in many protests/ standouts through his time there and serving as the President of the Association For the Advancement of Black Culture his senior year.
-While he was not working on equity initiatives he was still involved and dedicated to the arts in theater as an actor and being a part of dance opportunities when he had the chance.
+While at Allegheny, he was heavily involved on campus, being involved in many protests and standouts through his time there and serving as the President of the Association for the Advancement of Black Culture his senior year.
+While he was not working on equity initiatives, he was still involved and dedicated to the arts in theater as an actor and new playwright.
 Manuel is excited to work with this team and be the change he wants to see within his own communities. |